0x46616c6b/connectivity_exporter/README.md

 ## Metrics

-    # Duration of the request
+    # Duration of the http request
     connectivity_http_request_time_ns
-    # Boolean value with 1 if the request was successful
+    # Boolean value with 1 if the http request was successful
     connectivity_http_request_successful
+    # Duration of the dns request
+    connectivity_dns_request_time_ns
+    # Boolean value with 1 if the dns request was successful
+    connectivity_dns_request_successful